 Interventions for Primary Caregivers of Children with Autism Spectrum Disorder: A cross-sectional study of current practices of stakeholders in South Africa

-mental health and well-being.
-Given their role in childcare, it becomes essential that primary caregivers be recognised as health care
+their mental health and well-being.
+Given their role in childcare, it becomes essential that primary caregivers be recognised as

-care and non-health care professionals who deliver interventions to children with ASD and their families, using an online questionnaire.
+health are and non-health care professionals who deliver interventions to children with ASD and their families, using an online

+questionnaire.
 Snowball sampling was implemented to access a sample of 61 respondents.
-Demographic data were analysed using descriptive statistics.
+Demographic data were analysed

 Results: Demographics of respondents are presented.
 Content of intervention included goals towards, awareness about ASD,

-delivery of interventions are described.
-Three QOL domains, development and activity, as well as social and emotional wellbeing, were
+mechanism of delivery of interventions are described.
+Three QOL domains, development and activity, as well as social and

 Key words: primary care givers, quality of life, autism, spectrum disorders, interventions